ianaf100/obsidian-underscore-italics/README.md

 ![GIF 3](assets/example3.gif)

 _When toggling a large italic section, automatically finds and toggles any existing smaller italic portions that are inside the outer selection._

+### Usage

+Use the command `Underscore Italics: Toggle italic` in the same way you would use the default `Toggle italic` command.

+**Recommendation**: Unmap the hotkey `Ctrl -> I` and instead map it to `Underscore Italics: Toggle italic`

+### Instructions
+- In Obsidian (recommended)
+    - Open 'Settings' -> Community plugins' and turn off 'Restricted mode' if it is enabled
+    - Click 'Browse' and find 'Underscore Italics' by searching.
+    - Click 'Install' and then 'Enable'
+- Manual
+    - Create a folder named `underscore-italics` under `YOUR_VAULT_NAME/.obsidian/plugins`.
+    - Place `manifest.json`, `main.js`, and `style.css` from the latest release into the folder.
+    - Enable it through the "Community plugin" setting tab.

 ### Feature Roadmap
 - [ ] Expand built-in word parsing to handle apostrophes and other expanded characters